matteolobello/museo-palazzo-venezia/README.md

 ### An app made for the Palazzo Venezia Museum in Rome.

 ## Features
-- List of works of art
+- List of artworks
-- Description of every work of art included in the app
+- Description of every artwork included in the app
-- Three languages (English, Spanish, Italian)
+- Three languages supported (English, Spanish, Italian)
 - Audio support (not completed)
 - Map of the Museum
 - Search work of art by its name
 - QR Code[1] support, every work of art has a unique QR Code which can be scanned to get more info about what you are seeing
-- Totally offline
+- No need for an Internet connection

 ## The Team
 - Matteo Lobello (Developer)